helloissac/bayesian-regression-bitcoin/README.md

 - To make these predictions, a machine learning technique - Bayesian regression was implemented in Python.

 ## Logic
 1. Compute the price variations (Δp<sub>1</sub>, Δp<sub>2</sub>, and Δp<sub>3</sub>) for train2 using train1 as input to the Bayesian regression equation.
 Make sure to use the similarity metric in place of the Euclidean distance in Bayesian regression.
 If the ratio is > 1, declare y = 1, else declare y = 0.
-In general, to estimate the conditional expectation of y, given observation x, the estimation is produced as below.
+In general, to estimate the conditional expectation of y, given observation x, the equation is produced as below.
 <center>
   <img src="https://github.com/issacjohannli/bayesian-regression-bitcoin/blob/main/equations/equation-1.png" width="950" height="200">
 </center>